silverstripe/silverstripe-omnipay/README.md

 ### The Payment Services and Service Factory

 There are currently five payment services available, which map to methods exposed by Omnipay.
-Which one you can use in practice depends on the capabilities of the individual Gateway.
-Some Gateways will support all services, while some support only a few (eg. the "Manual" Gateway doesn't support "purchase").
+Which one you can use in practice depends on the capabilities of the individual gateway.
+Some gateways will support all services, while some support only a few (eg. the "Manual" gateway doesn't support "purchase").

 The services are:

  - `PurchaseService` : Directly purchase/capture an amount.
- - `AuthorizeService`: Authorize a payment amount.
+ - `AuthorizeService`: Authorize an amount.
  - `CaptureService`: Capture a previously authorized amount.
  - `RefundService`: Refund a previously captured amount.
- - `VoidService`: Void/Cancel this payment.
+ - `VoidService`: Void/Cancel an authorized payment.

-Each of these services implements a `initiate` and a `complete` method.
+Each of these services implements an `initiate` and a `complete` method.
 The `initiate` method is always required and initiates a service.
-Depending on how the Gateway handles requests, you might also need the `complete` method.
+Depending on how the gateway handles requests, you might also need the `complete` method.

 This is the case with offsite payment forms, where `initiate` will redirect the user to the payment form and once he returns from the offsite form, `complete` will be called to finalize the payment.